 If accepted on the programme the applicant is further assessed through an interview with respect to their advisory, school improvement and governance skills and knowledge.

-To progress to Senior Associate accreditation applicants need to provide evidence of significant impact with regard to the management of change, organisational development and quality systems.
+To progress to Senior Associate accreditation applicants need to provide evidence of significant impact with regard to the change management, organisational development and quality systems.